colussim/mysql-innodb-k8s-operator/README.md

 ## Prerequisites
 Before you get started, you’ll need to have these things:
 - An operational Kubernetes cluster.
 - Installed kubectl command-line tool.
 - A Oracle container registry account .
 - bash version 4+
+- mysqlshell or mysql client installed

 ## Create a named secret containing Oracle Cloud Infrastructure credentials